pwalinowicz/HolidayService/README.md

 `mvn clean install`

 Then the service can be run locally:
-`java -jar dist/holidayservice.jar`
+`java -jar target/holidayservice.jar`

-Or with command:
+Or just with command in the main directory:
 `mvn spring-boot:run`

-Or deployed using docker (build image and run container in 1 step) from the folder "/dist":
+Or deployed using docker (build image and run container in 1 step) from the folder "docker":
 `docker-compose up --build`

 ### Usage